koltpython/python-assignments-spr2019/Assignment3/ideas.md

 You can do almost anything you would like to!

+If you are not sure what can you do with Python, check out [`awesome-python`](https://awesome-python.com/).

 ## Random Ideas

 _Miscellaneous ideas that we thought of over the course of the quarter._